jezberg/maxpre-mallob/README.md

 it could use only 30 seconds not get as much preprocessing done.
 It is not recommended to try to optimize the time used by the preprocessor by using the timelimit flag, but rather to use it for an upper bound for the time used by the preprocessor.

-## API

-Maxpre offers an API for integration with MaxSAT solvers.
-Use `make lib` to make the static library file and include `preprocessorinterface.hpp` to use it.
-The API is documented in `preprocessorinterface.hpp` and supports single and multi-objective problems.